Hundreds evacuated as wildfire grows in southwestern Spain

 “It has pronounced slopes and there is a strong west wind that is complicating the work,” Infoca said in a statement.

-Wildfires are common in southern Europe during the hot, dry summer months.
+Wildfires — some natural and others manmade — are common in southern Europe during the hot, dry summer months.

 Spain’s Ministry for Ecological Transition said that, as of Aug.
 29, 74,200 hectares (186,000 acres) of forest and bush areas in the country had burnt in 2021.